-Eyespot can show up throughout the growing season.
-Lesions are roughly ⅛-¼ inch in diameter and will look water soaked circular spots and will be in clusters.
-The leaf tissue in the center of each spot will die and turn a tan color with a brownish purple ring around it.
-Every spot is also surrounded by a yellow halo, when held up to the light it can be seen clearly.
+Eyespot in corn can show up throughout the growing season.
+Circular lesions are roughly one-eighth to one-quarter of an inch in diameter.
+They look water soaked and appear in clusters.
+The leaf tissue in the center of each spot will die and turn a tan color with a brownish-purple ring around it.
+Every spot is also surrounded by a yellow halo that can be seen clearly when held up to the light.

-Eyespot overwinters in corn residue and when in wet conditions it will produce spores that can be spread by wind and rain.
-This disease is more common in field with a history of Eyespot, corn following corn, reduced tillage and favors cool temperature roughly 70 degrees with wet conditions.
+Eyespot overwinters in corn residue, and in wet conditions, it will produce spores that can be spread by wind and rain.
+This disease is more common in fields with a history of eyespot, corn following corn, reduced tillage and favors cool temperatures (roughly 70 degrees) with wet conditions.

 - Tillage will break up the residue and allow the microbes within the soil to break down the residue faster.

-- Fungicides are labeled for use against Eyespot.
+- Use fungicides labeled for use against eyespot.